How Much Compensation Can I Claim For A Work-Related Illness?

 As you can see here, there is a wide range of different common illnesses caused by a work accident, affecting many different parts of your physical and mental health.
 However, there are many more.

 Any illness that you suffer as the result of your employment environment can be claimed for, so do not hesitate to make your work-related illness claim if you cannot find your particular situation described in this guide.

 Many work related illness claims are made due to temporary health conditions developing due to insufficient levels of health and safety at work.
 However, there are thousands of examples of employees, unfortunately, passing away due to the industrial illness they developed due to the conditions in their place of work.

 HSE Statistics show 12,000 deaths that have been attributed to work-related illnesses.
 Some of these cases are lung cancer caused by asbestos, but there are other causes listed too.
 You’ll find a graph below showing the breakdown of these figures, by the condition that caused the deaths in 2019/20.

 When you are considering making your work-related illness claim, our company has learnt that one of the most important aspects individuals typically prioritise is the amount of compensation that you could receive.

 However, the severity of your illness suffered will primarily drive this compensation amount.
-For example, if you are claiming compensation for work-related stress then the stress at work compensation payouts you could be offered depend heavily upon the severity of your stress and effect that it has had on you.
+For example, if you are claiming compensation for work-related stress then the stress at work compensation payouts you could be offered may depend heavily upon the severity of your stress and the effect that it has had on you.

 This is why our company places much emphasis on establishing the severity of your illness, both colloquially and professionally through a local medical assessment that we can arrange for you.
 If you want the best chance possible of receiving the compensation that you deserve, then you will need to consider the severity of your illness and receive a professional assessment.